powdr-labs/powdr/book/src/pil/types.md

 If you reference such a symbol, the type of the reference is `expr`.
 A byte constraint is as easy as `{ X } in { byte }`, since the expected types in plookup columns is `expr`.
 The downside is that you cannot evaluate columns as functions.
-If you want to do that, you have to assign a copy to an `int -> int` symbol: `let byte_f: int -> int = |i| i & 0xff; let byte: col = byte_f;`.
+If you want to do that, you either have to assign a copy to an `int -> int` symbol: `let byte_f: int -> int = |i| i & 0xff; let byte: col = byte_f;`.
+Or you can use the built-in function `std::prover::eval` if you want to do that inside a prover query or hint.

 All other symbols use their declared type both for their value and for references to these symbols.